-It is a good practice to be aware of our two distinct parts by reminding ourselves the distinction between our ego-mind functions and our soul-spirit functions.
-Always remember the distinction when we decide and act (see table below):
+It is a good practice to be aware of our

+two distinct parts by reminding ourselves the distinction between our ego-mind functions and our soul-spirit functions.
+Always remember the distinction when we decide and act.
+The table below is a summary of the distinction (see Step 5).